 Some other popular tourist spots include Arlington Cemetery, Mount Vernon, and the Washington National Cathedral.

 Can't get enough US history?
 A trip to Boston just might be for you.
-Hearken back to the Revolutionary War by taking a tour of the USS Constitution, aka Old Iron Sides.
+Go back in time by taking a tour of the USS Constitution, aka Old Ironsides.
 Just watch your head below deck.
-From there, walk The Freedom Trail where you'll come across such land marks as the site of the Boston Massacre, the Old North Church, Paul Revere's house, and the Bunker Hill Monument.
+From there, walk The Freedom Trail where you'll come across such landmarks as the site of the Boston Massacre, the Old North Church, Paul Revere's house, and the Bunker Hill Monument.
 One stop on The Freedom Trail is the Granary Burying Grounds.
 This is the final resting place of Sam Adams, Paul Revere, and John Hancock

 Faneuil Hall Marketplace